tufts-ai-robotics-group/polycraft-novelty-data/polycraft_nov_data/dataset/README.md

-# Novel Data
+# Dataset

-Folders with novel data, divided up by novelty generation technique.
+Folders with data, divided up by generation technique.

 At the moment we distinguish between three types of novelties: